Trusted WordPress tutorials, when you need them most.

 by experts

-The title attribute allows you to provide additional information about each image.
-This helps screen readers and search engines understand what the image is about, which is great for accessibility and SEO.
+Title attributes offer extra information when users hover over an image.
+This helps screen readers and search engines understand what the image is about, which is great for SEO.

 In this article, we will show you how to easily add title attributes to images in WordPress.